arkade-digital/retail-directions-sdk/README.md

 #### `create(Customer $customer)`

-Create a Retail Directions customer with a pre-defined ID.
+Create a Retail Directions customer.

-To utilise this method, you first need to instantiate a `Arkade\RetailDirections\Customer` instance with your desired ID and attributes.
+To utilise this method, you first need to instantiate a `Arkade\RetailDirections\Customer` instance with your desired attributes.
 Once instantiated, you pass this instance into the `create()` method.

+If you set a Retail Directions customer ID using `$customer->setId('foo')`, the customer will be created with the provided ID.
+If you do not set an ID, Retail Directions will generate one for you.

+You can also set relevant identifications on the user before passing into the create method.
+You should use `$customer->addIdentification()` before passing into the `create()` method.

 At the minimum, you must provide the fields in the example below for Retail Directions to create the customer.
 If you do not provide all required fields, an `Arkade\RetailDirections\Exceptions\ValidationException` will be thrown.

-If your provided customer ID already exists or your provided email address exists for another customer, an `Arkade\RetailDirections\Exceptions\AlreadyExistsException` will be thrown.
+If your provided customer ID, identification or email address already exists for another customer, an `Arkade\RetailDirections\Exceptions\AlreadyExistsException` will be thrown.

 Please consult your Retail Directions integration notes for information on which fields you will need to provide for your integration.